+Cooking Tips

-Cooking Tips: Use these additional tips to get the best results from your appliance.
+Use these additional tips to get the best results from your appliance.

-Cooking Tips Baking Rack placement Follow the instructions in "Oven Control Features" on starting on page 20.
+Cooking Tips Baking Rack placement Follow the instructions in "Setting Oven Controls" on starting on page 20.
 When using only one rack, place the rack so the food is in the center of the oven.
 Preheat Fully preheat the oven before baking items like cookies, cakes, biscuits and breads.
 Insert food immediately after the beep.
 Checking food Use the window and oven light when checking food.
 Opening the door may reduce baking performance.
-Bake or Quick Bake Convection bake is the best function to use for baking on multiple racks.
-For best performance, see "Setting Quick Bake" on page 24.
-Food placement Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation.
+Bake or Convection Bake Convection bake is the best function to use for baking on multiple racks.
+For best performance, see "Convection Bake" on page 18.

-COOKING RECOMMENDATIONS Cooking Tips Broiling / Roasting Broiling pan For best results when broiling, use a broil pan with a broil pan insert designed to drain the fat from the food, help avoid spatter, and reduce smoking.
+COOKING RECOMMENDATIONS Cooking Tips Food placement Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation.
+Broiling / Roasting Broiling pan For best results when broiling, use a broil pan with a broil pan insert designed to drain the fat from the food, help avoid spatter, and reduce smoking.
 The broiler pan will catch grease spills, and the insert helps prevent grease splatters.
 If a broiler pan and insert are not supplied with this appliance, they may be purchased from Frigidaire.com.
 Convection Cooking Convection attributes Convection cooking uses a fan to circulate hot air around the oven and food.
 It browns food more evenly and reduces hot spots in the oven.
-Quick Bake Convection saves time when using multiple racks or cooking several food items at once.
-Convection bake Quick Bake Reduce cooking temperature by 25° F (13-14° C) from the recipe unless the recipe is written for convection baking.
+Convection saves time when using multiple racks or cooking several food items at once.
+Convection bake Reduce cooking temperature by 25° F (13-14° C) from the recipe unless the recipe is written for convection baking.
 Preheat the oven for best results.
+Convection broil Reducing the cooking temperature for convection broil is not recommended.
+Broiling is direct heat cooking and will produce some smoke.
+If smoke is excessive, move the food farther from the broiler element.
+Convection roast Convection roast is best for meats and does not require preheating for most meats and poultry.
+Reducing the cooking temperature for convection roast is not recommended.
+Carefully follow your recipe's temperature and time recommendations, adjusting the cooking time if the recipe does not specify convection roasting time.
+Since convection roast cooks faster, cook time may be reduced by 25% to 40% depending on food type.
+You can reduce cook times by 25% from the recommended time of your recipe, and check the food at this time.
+If needed, continue cooking until the desired doneness is obtained.
+Use a meat probe if available with your appliance.
+Meat probes are also available from most grocery and home goods stores.
+Arrange oven racks so large cuts of meat and poultry are on the lowest rack of the oven.
+Do not cover foods when dry roasting - covering will prevent the meat from browning properly.
+When cooking meats, use the broiler pan and insert or a roasting rack.
+The broiler pan will catch grease spills and the insert helps prevent grease splatters.
+If you do not have one of these accessories, they may be purchased from Frigidaire.com.